cgwire/kitsu/docs/getting-started-production/README.md

 ![Timesheet Global Day](../img/getting-started/timesheet_day.png)

-On this page, you can see per day the timesheet of each team member, if they fill it every day, if they took a day off, and, more important, if they are doing extra time.
+On this page, you can see per day the timesheet of each team member, if they fill it every day, if they took a day off, and, more importantly, if they are doing extra time.

 If you have a question about a timesheet, click on it and see the details of the Production, task type, and task.